-Competencies Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
-2 Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
-2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
-2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
-Have you obtained adequate linguistic skills for international information collection and action?
+Name of the degree to be conferred Doctor of Philosophy in Bioinformatics Educational purpose The Doctoral Program in Life Science Innovation cultivates highly specialized professionals or researchers who possess the world's top-class advanced specialized research ability with cross-disciplinary mind from a higher perspective, open up a new strides in life science research using bioresources, produce internationally highly appraised research outcomes, and are globally active in the areas of research and development of innovative pharmaceutical products and functional foods and in the areas of their maintenance and administration.
+Vision of human resources development The Doctoral Program cultivates "researchers and highly specialized professionals who can produce research outcomes that work on a high international level and lead to making innovations in bioinformatics" using not only the deep bioinformatics knowledge and skills gained in the Master's Program but also a wide range of knowledge in the associated areas.
+Competencies specified in diploma policy Evaluation perspectives Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
+2Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
+2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
+2Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
+2Have you obtained adequate linguistic skills for international information collection and action?
 6. Innovation ability: Ability to make innovations in the areas of life science.
-If there is the awareness and motivation to create new knowledge and pass it along to the society in the areas of life science If the research techniques and reasoning skills for the theory and practice that lead to innovation creation in the areas of life science were gained If issues that have not been revealed in bioinformatics were identified and solved If there is the motivation to identify and solve cross-disciplinary research tasks in cooperation with researchers from different areas and not just one's own area

-- 7. Specialized knowledge: Leadingedge knowledge in the area of expertise - 1 If leading-edge specialized knowledge about bioinformatics was gained - 2 If a research plan for solving unsolved issues was drawn up based on gained specialized knowledge - 8.
-Advanced practical English: Command of English sufficient for performing various activities involving research in the international society - 1 If the presentation ability that can impact the international society when research outcomes are reported or shared in English was gained - 2 If the English proficiency and knowledge to debate equally with researchers active in the front lines were gained
+1If there is the awareness and motivation to create new knowledge and pass it along to the society in the areas of life science 2If the research techniques and reasoning skills for the theory and practice that lead to innovation creation in the areas of life science were gained 3 If issues that have not been revealed in bioinformatics were identified and solved 4 If there is the motivation to identify and solve cross-disciplinary research tasks in cooperation with researchers from different areas and not just one's own area 7.
+Specialized knowledge: Leading-edge knowledge in the area of expertise 1If leading-edge specialized knowledge about bioinformatics was gained 2If a research plan for solving unsolved issues was drawn up based on gained specialized knowledge 8.
+Advanced practical English: Command of English sufficient for performing various activities involving research in the international society 1If the presentation ability that can impact the international society when research outcomes are reported or shared in English was gained 2If the English proficiency and knowledge to debate equally with researchers active in the front lines were gained